jadamsowers/trailhead/backend/API_DOCUMENTATION.md

 #### 1. Browse Endpoints

-- Endpoints are organized by tags: `trips`, `signups`, `csv-import-export`
+- Endpoints are organized by tags: `outings`, `signups`, `csv-import-export`
 - Click any endpoint to expand and see details
 - View request parameters, body schemas, and response formats

 #### 2. Test Public Endpoints

 ```
-1. Click on "GET /api/trips" to expand
+1. Click on "GET /api/outings" to expand
 2. Click "Try it out" button
 3. Click "Execute" to make the request
 4. View the response below